Information for adult beginners and juniors

 How to get started

-The best way to find out if Aikido is suitable for you is to jump right in and participate in a typical class.
-All Riai schools offer at least two free classes for beginners, so there’s no reason not to give it a go.
+The best way to find out if Aikido is suitable for you is to jump right in and participate in a class.
+All Riai Aikido schools offer at least two free classes for beginners, so there’s no reason not to give it a go.
 Check out locations and class schedules on our schools page.

 All our regular classes are suitable for beginners, unless specifically stated otherwise.
 Our instructors take into consideration who is attending and make sure that all levels and abilities are catered for.

-It’s generally a good idea to phone the contact for the schoool in advance of your first class to confirm the class time and let them know you’re coming.
+It’s generally a good idea to phone the contact for the school in advance of your first class to confirm the class time and let them know you’re coming.
 If you’re unsure which age group is right for you, or have any other queries at all, don’t hesitate to phone the listed contact person for advice.